 Meon Marsh - The Meon Marsh scheme concerns a site located within Fareham Borough to the south east of Titchfield village with Bridge Street to the north and the B3334 (Titchfield Road) to the east.
 The River Meon forms the western and part of the southern boundary of the site.
 The site is currently comprised entirely of poor quality 'grazing marsh'.
 The proposal includes the retention and enhancement of the richest part of this habitat type, plus the addition of a range of new habitat types including wetlands.
 Wetlands receiving nitrogen-rich water can remove a proportion of this nitrogen through processes such as denitrification and sedimentation.
 If the proposals receive planning permission, developers would be able to purchase credits for the Meon Marsh to offset nitrogen surplus associated with their developments.
 The Meon Marsh site will require continual management to maintain its functionality and habitats.
-It is understood that according to the Applicant's modelling and calculations the site may be able to offset approximately 10,500kg of nitrogen per year.
+It is understood that according to the Applicant's modelling and calculations the site may be able to offset approximately 1,765 kg of nitrogen per year.
+The scheme would serve development in the River Meon and East Hampshire river basin catchments.